U.S. prepares for summer air travel spike; weighs foreign changes

 Roger Dow, president and CEO of the U.S. Travel Association, told Reuters “the UK is the furthest along.
 Our belief is, if we can open UK, the rest follows.”

 Airlines are also pressing for reopening international markets, which are among their most profitable flights.
-United Airlines (UAL.O), Delta Air Lines (DAL.N) and American Airlines (AAL.O) are preparing for a lifting of European travel restrictions this summer.
+United Airlines, Delta Air Lines and American Airlines are preparing for a lifting of European travel restrictions this summer.

 “We need to open up international markets,” Nick Calio, who heads industry trade group Airlines for America, said at the event.